zimivanende/BoomiFlow-SearchFilterTable/README.md

 Sets the glyphicon to show for the outcome.

+### iconValue

+Defines a uri to an icon to display on the button.

+If the iconSuffix attribute is defined at the component level it will attempt to add the suffix (lower cased) to the file name.

+If the suffixed icon is not found then it reverts to the un-suffixed name.

+!! make sure the icon exists or it will loop to infinity.

 ### RequiresSelected

 Only shows the outcome button if there are selected rows